vuestorefront/vue-storefront/docs/guide/installation/production-setup.md

 But, the good news is that with the release of the [Elastic Cloud on Kubernetes](https://www.elastic.co/elastic-cloud-kubernetes) operator our architecture has become much easier than it was previously.
 ECK is now Kubernetes aware which takes away most of the above problems.

 :::tip NOTE
 [magento1-vsbridge](https://github.com/DivanteLtd/magento1-vsbridge) is not compatible with ElasticSearch 7 therefore you will need to tie yourself to 5.6.
-Because ECK is based on ElasticSearch 7.
-You would be better advised to run your ElasticSearch server on BareMetal or a VM, you could struggle to set up ES5.6 in Kubernetes yourself but "there be dragons there, beware!!"
+Because ECK is based on ElasticSearch 7, you would be better advised to run your ElasticSearch server on BareMetal or a VM, you could struggle to set up ES5.6 in Kubernetes yourself but "there be dragons there, beware!!"
 :::

 An Operator extends Kubernetes to automate the management of the entire life cycle of a particular application.
 They package for distributing applications on Kubernetes, and they monitor, maintain, recover, and upgrade the software they deploy.